-Our first contribution is to develop compositionally structured task distributions for meta-learning using explicit generative grammars \citep{kemp2008discovery}.
+Our first contribution is the development of compositionally structured, rule-based task distributions for meta-learning using explicit generative grammars \citep{kemp2008discovery}.
 Previous work on generating compositional datasets has focused on language.
-We argue that using explicit generative grammars has the dual advantage of being generalizable to a variety of structure, as well as being easy to embed in multiple domains relevant to machine learning.
+We argue that using explicit generative grammars has the dual advantage of being generalizable to a variety of structures, as well as being easy to embed in multiple domains relevant to machine learning.
 In this work, we embed this structure into a grid-based task.
-Grid-based tasks are commonly studied in reinforcement-learning, are easy for humans to perform on online platforms, and behavior on this task is easy to visualize and interpret.
+Grid-based tasks are commonly studied in reinforcement-learning, are easy for humans to perform on online platforms, and behavior on this task is easy to visualize, analyze, and interpret.
 This provides fertile ground for direct comparisons between human and machine behavior, as we demonstrate in our experiments.
-Previous work on meta-learning compositionality uses performance on a compositional task distribution as an indicator for meta-learning this inductive bias \citep{lake2019compositional}.
-However, it is possible for meta-learning systems to perform well using statistical patterns instead.
-Our second methodological contribution is to create distributions with comparable statistical complexity to compositional distributions, that are not explicitly compositional.
-This control distribution allows us to disentangle statistical pattern matching from rule-based compositionality.
-Our method uses a neural network to learn conditional distributions and generate Gibbs samples.
-This approach is similar to masked language modelling \citep{devlin2018bert}, and our findings---that this procedure generates statistically similar but non-compositional distributions, that are in fact \textit{easier} for downstream networks to learn than the true compositional distribution---are also relevant to understanding the representations learned by these systems more broadly \citep{rogers2020primer}.
+Previous work on meta-learning compositionality uses performance on a compositional task distribution as an indicator for meta-learning this structure \citep{lake2019compositional}.
+However, we show that it is possible for meta-learning systems to perform well using statistical patterns instead.